-Without treatment, the symptoms of ATTRv amyloidosis are likely to continue to progress over time, so catching them early and treating them is important.
+Without treatment, the symptoms of ATTRv amyloidosis are likely to continue to progress over time, so catching and treating them early is important.
 Your doctor can only treat you for ATTRv amyloidosis once you have a diagnosis.

-Once this happens, your doctor can find you the most appropriate treatment or treatments.
-These treatments might potentially delay the worsening of the disease, manage your symptoms and help you to maintain your daily activities.
+Once this happens, your doctor can find you the most appropriate treatment(s).
+These treatments might delay worsening of the disease, manage your symptoms and/or help you to maintain your daily activities.